Physer/Microshop.NET/README.md

 All inbound traffic to Microshop.NET will go through the Gateway, never directly to downstream services.
 Note that this does not apply to service-to-service communication, only for external communication (e.g. a front-end).

-## Admin UI
+## Admin portal

 ### Overview

-The Admin UI is a Blazor WebAssembly application that is responsible for interfacing with the API service and Authentication service to handle administrative actions (e.g. generate data or create a user).
+The Admin portal is a ASP.NET Razor Pages application that is responsible for interfacing with the API service and Authentication service to handle administrative actions (e.g. generate data or create a user).

 ## Authentication service